jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

 MIDIUtils.post(...)
 MIDIUtils.p(...)
 --[[
-    Convenience method to post a message (or comma-delimited messages) to the REAPER console.
+    post: Convenience method to post a message (or comma-delimited messages) to the REAPER console.
 --]]

+number ppq =
+MIDIUtils.MIDI_GetPPQ(take)
+--[[
+    MIDI_GetPPQ: Returns the PPQ of the provided take.

+    Arguments:
+      MediaItem_Take take: the MediaItem_Take provided by REAPER

+    Return value: PPQ value (parts (ticks) per quarter note) of the provided take --]]

 -----------------------------------------------------------------------------